Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I have [Number] of years working in [Your Field] and possess solid background in [Specific Skills or Responsibility].
-I am particularly keen to work with [Company Name] due to your standing for the reputation of [Company’s].
+I have [Number] years of experience in [Field] and possess a strong background in [Specific Abilities or Responsibility].
+I am attracted by the possibility of being able to join [Company Name] due to the reputation you have earned for [Company’s] reputation].

-I believe that my skills and experiences make me a suitable candidate for this role.
-I would welcome the opportunity to talk with you more about how I can contribute on your staff.
+I am certain that my qualifications and work experience make me a excellent candidate for this job.
+I would welcome the opportunity to talk with you more about how I can add value the team.

 Sincerely,